spe-ciellt/spe_printf/README.md

 double()
 ==
-It can print doubles also.
+It can print doubles too.
 Then the variable USE_DOUBLE needs to be set when compiling, by for instance adding *CFLAGS+=-DUSE_DOUBLE* in the Makefile.
 When including usage of double, math.h and math lib is necessary.
 Using just casting to change one part (integer or decimal) of the double to an int lost